 Types of Linked List

-A linked list is a dynamic linear data structure which contains a collection of data elements that is called nodes, where the linearity is maintained by using a pointer.
+A linked list is a dynamic linear data structure that contains a collection of data elements that are called nodes, where the linearity is maintained by using a pointer.

 Operations on Linked List:

 2. Insertion of a new node in the list.

 3. Deletion of an existing node from the list.